SeaSharpe/RequirementAnalysis/User Stories.md

 As a Admin. when a game is deleted, I am notified of any situation where a member may have paid for but not received a game and can easily offer a refund.

+#####	Events

+As a Admin, I can create a descriptive page for an event.

+As a Admin, I can set the descriptive page to make a event open for registration immediately or at some point in the future.
+I can also establish a registration close date.

+As a Admin, I can set a max number of users for an event.

+As a Admin, I can view event attendees.

+As a Admin, I can easily set up awards to be assigned to attendees who participate in events or who perform according to specific criteria (highest score).

 #####	Reports

+As a Admin I can generate a report listing all games.

+As a Admin I can generate a report listing all the details for a game.

+As a Admin I can generate a report listing all members

+As a Admin I can generate a report listing all the details for a member.

+As a Admin I can generate a report listing games and their quantities which are present on user wishlists.

 As a Admin, I can generate a sales report for a specific game or set of games (by genre, price or release date)

-As a Admin, I can generate a sales report for a subset of users.

 As a Admin, I can generate a sales report for a promotion.

-As a Admin, I can generate a sales report for the site as a whole.